More Trouble Than Your Worth

 Two men sat in silence around a small fire, watching as insects burnt up in its heat.
-Small burst of red jetted from the fire as they were ashed from existence.
+Small bursts of red jetted from the fire as they were ashed from existence.

 “Why do you think they do it?”